xuover/xuover/README.md

 - 👋 Hi, I’m Caliphe @xuover
-- 👀 I’m interested in technical solutions to problems in risk management, finance, and user experience with a product or service.
+- 👀 I’m interested in technical solutions to problems in risk management, finance, and user experience
 - 🌱 I’m currently learning algorithmic trading, web development, machine learning
 - 💞️ I’m looking to collaborate on projects that help humanity prosper
 - 📫 How to reach me caliphe@xuover.com